paragmb/Natural-Gas-Forecasting-Scheduling/README.md

 ## Future Steps

 Machine learning model for natural gas consumption can be updated monthly.
-Machine learning model for natural gas can be updated daily/weekly.
+Machine learning model for natural gas prices can be updated daily/weekly.
 Although Henry Hub (HH) spot prices were used in this time series forecasting analysis, an additional model using the domestic gas prices can also be developed.
 Impact of LNG exports in next 3 to 5 years can be further studied and incorporated in the natural gas forecasting scenarios.

 ---